Topological changes of two-dimensional magnetic textures: Discussion and conclusion

 In summary, we investigated the topological changes in a two-dimensional ferromagnet driven by a self-consistent electron current.
 The Landau-Lifshitz equation is coupled through the spin-transfer torque term with the Schrödinger equation for the itinerant spins.
 At variance to the continuous micromagnetic models, the system discreteness and more importantly, the stochastic behavior of the driven term, broke the conservation of the topological charge.
 We observed that both, local and nonlocal interactions, play a role in the transition between different topological configurations.
-In particular, the electron current tends to concentrate in channels that avoid the vortex cores ---strong gradients of the magnetization act as potential barriers, scattering off the electron waves.
+In particular, the electron current tends to concentrate in channels that avoid the vortex cores: strong gradients of the magnetization act as potential barriers, scattering off the electron waves.
 The phenomenology of a $\Delta Q=1$ change of an initial $Q=\pm 1,\,\pm 1/2$ vortex, although rich, reduces to a single topological mechanism, the nucleation of a $Q=\pm 1$ charge that annihilates the old structure, letting the new structure with the opposite charge or $Q=0$.
 The interesting point is that this mechanism do not arise spontaneously but is triggered, above a threshold, by the spin-polarized current.
+The electron spin and its associated polarized current are strongly fluctuating, up to the lattice and time unit scales, which appear to be the relevant scales for the topological changes in the dissipationless limit.
+The spatial inhomogeneity and localization of the electrons is a general feature, systematically observed, showing that the systems is relatively far from the quasi-adiabatic regime.
+The spontaneous nucleation and annihilation of vortices are in fact driven by the strong inhomogeneity of the electron spin distribution.

-This current is strongly fluctuating, up to the lattice and time unit scales, which are the relevant scales for the topological change.
-At the heart of the topological change is the formation of an electron nontrivial structure that induces the switching mechanism of the magnetization, in a strongly non-adiabatic process.
+At the heart of the topological change is the formation of an electron nontrivial structure that induces the switching mechanism of the magnetization in a strongly non-adiabatic process.
+This electron structure has a nontrivial topology characterized by an internal magnetic field.
+Localized spots of this field appear during the transition and are observed in apparently different processes such as the annihilation of the Belavin-Polyakov skyrmion or the interaction of equal sign vortices.